esri-es/devsummits-esri-spain/2016/sesion-inaugural/presentation.md

 ## Our goals for today

 >1.
+Give you:
-Give you an update on developers technologies
+  1. An update on developers technologies
-2. Give you tons os resources
+  2. Tons of resources
+  3. Some tricks, good practices and tools
 3. Help you better understand:
   1. How the platform works
   2. Our developers products strategy